 Leadership Styles: An effective leader has a repertoire of leadership styles beyond their “default” and utilizes them effectively for the given circumstance.
 Reflect on your own styles and those modeled around you.
 Collaboration with Wellness.

-Leading with Emotional Intelligence: Using a strength-based leadership framework, we examine the dimensions of emotional intelligence and develop insight into our own EI strengths through the VIA Strengths Assessment tool.
+Leading with Emotional Intelligence: Explore the dimensions of emotional intelligence and their role in healthcare.
 Collaboration with Wellness.

 Maximizing Mentorship as a Mentor and Mentee: An overview of best practices to maximize mentorship as mentor and mentee, with time for reflection on mentorship successes and challenges.
 Includes case scenario discussion.